Inflation, Russia-Ukraine war draw G7 finance leaders' focus

 German Finance Minister Christian Lindner, the meeting’s host, told reporters ahead of the meeting that Ukraine will likely need “a number of double-digit billion euros” over the coming months.

-Later in the day, Lindner said the finance ministers and central bank chiefs heard a virtual address by Ukraine’s prime minister and were in discussions with the country’s finance minister, who was participating by video link.
+Later in the day, Lindner said the finance ministers and central bank chiefs heard a virtual address by Ukraine’s finance minister, Serhiy Marchenko, and prime minister, Denys Shmyhal, who participated by video link.
+After the meeting Shmyhal tweeted, “Despite russia’s efforts to destroy our economy, together we will win!”

-“We are currently collecting the various pledges for direct liquidity help,” Lindner told reporters.
+Lindner told reporters, “We are currently collecting the various pledges for direct liquidity help.”
+He said Germany pledged 1 billion euros in grants and expected “further progress” during the meeting.

-He said Germany pledged 1 billion euros in grants and expects “further progress” during the meeting.
+As the finance ministers were meeting in Germany, the U.S. overwhelmingly approved its own $40 billion infusion of military and economic aid for Ukraine and its allies.

-The officials were also discussing other topics, such as soaring consumer prices.
+The finance officials were also discussing other topics, such as soaring consumer prices.

 Yellen said that nations were “losing some factors” that played a deflationary role, adding, “We might be moving into a world where goods prices generally fall less quickly than they have historically.”